the toronto skyline at night one of the free things you can see in Toronto

 Location: 285 Spadina Rd, Toronto, ON M5R 2V5

 The Spadina Museum is a 55-room, 3-storey Edwardian mansion built in 1866.
-A National historic site, this free thing to do in Toronto is a stunning example of how Canada’s social elite lived in the late 19th and early 20th centuries.
+A National historic site, it’s a stunning example of how Canada’s social elite lived in the late 19th and early 20th centuries.

-Grandiose and stately, the Spadina Museum’s interior is well-preserved and the rooms include original furniture and art—you’ll feel like you have travelled back in time.
+Grandiose and stately, the Spadina Museum’s interior is well-preserved and the rooms include original furniture and art—you’ll feel like you’ve travelled back in time.

 Outside, the 5.7-acre property features beautiful gardens and landscaping, along with various out buildings.
 Come see how the other half lived in days gone by.